EDUCBA

 More Commands

-• You will get a new window which will show the already added commands on the right side.
-This is the list of commands which are already in the quick access toolbar.
+• A new window will show the already added commands on the right side.
+This is the list of commands already in the quick access toolbar.

 • Select the command which you want to remove from the quick access toolbar.
 In the center, below the add button, a Remove button will be enabled.
 Press the OK button to make the applied changes.